sctaltrd/adm4p.py/README.md

 ### Assembly resolution logic and switches

+Here is the order, in which ADM4P will be resolving assemblies:
+1) AppBase (we expect it to have): kind of default, kind of redundant - since .Net would resolve it for us any way;
+   but if assembly was rejected due to version mismatch, our file-based code would pick it up
+2) PrivateBinPath defined for the AppDomain (if defined): standard .Net rules consider this location only if inside ApplicationBase; we use it always
+3) Path of requesting assembly
+4) Current / working directory of the process (as it was defined when activating the default domain)
+5) Current / working directory at the time of resolution
+6) "Fair game folders" - locations of all loaded assemblies
+7) Subfolders of each folder included in the search folders priority

+For locations referred as 1) - 5) subfolders named after the current culture (if different from culture neutral) will be evaluated prior of blanket recrusive search (referred as 7)).

+The culture of assembly resolution is evaluated in the following order:
+* the culture inside the requested assembly name
+* the culture of the current thread
+* the culture of the requesting assembly

+NOTE: While code is generally adheres to standard .Net rules per https://learn.microsoft.com/en-us/dotnet/framework/deployment/how-the-runtime-locates-assemblies, we also extend search logic to accomodate a hybrid nature of CLR hosted by Python scripting environment.

+Any deviation from the default .Net logic is controlled by assembly resolution binary switches:
+* if SWITCH_AR_CONSIDERREQUESTINGASM is set, the requesting assembly and the culture of the requesting assembly will be included in the search
+* if SWITCH_AR_WORKINGDIR is set, the current working directory will be included in the search
+* if SWITCH_AR_ACTIVATIONWORKINGDIR is set, the current working directory at the time of setting up the runtime will be included in the search
+* if SWITCH_AR_LOADEDASMS is set, the "fair game folders" (locations of all loaded assemblies) will be included in the search
+* if SWITCH_AR_SUBFOLDERS is set, subfolders of any folder considered for the search will be included in the search

 ### Culture

 Please consult .Net documentation on how culture assigned to threads works across domains.